Efrosalex/OrangeHRM-Project/README.md

 This section shows how the project is structured in Jira, including Epics, User Stories, and Test Case traceability.

-Here’s a screenshot from Jira showing the Epics and User Stories:
+Screenshot from Jira showing the Epics and User Stories structure:

 ![Alt Text](jira_screenshot)

-yaml
-Copy code

 - `pages/*.js` → reusable Page Object Model classes
 - `tests/*.spec.js` → automated test suites grouped by User Stories